Denji (Chainsaw Man): Part 1 – Public Safety Arc

-Denji and Power are trained by Kishibe, a master devil hunter, after yakuza members Samurai Sword and Akane Sawatari attack the division.
+Denji and Power are trained by Kishibe, a master Devil Hunter, after yakuza members Samurai Sword and Akane Sawatari attack the division.
 The Division launches a counter-attack against the Katana Man, capturing him, although Akane is killed.
-Some time later, Denji begins a romance with a woman named Reze, who is actually the Bomb Devil, a Hybrid spy for the Soviet Union, sent to capture him.
+Sometime later, Denji begins a romance with a young woman named Reze, who is actually the Bomb Devil, a hybrid spy for the Soviet Union, sent to capture him.
 Makima secretly captures her.
 Denji's fight with Bomb Devil reveals his existence to the world.
 Foreign assassin groups target Denji.
-Denji is outfitted with a security detail including Hirofumi Yoshida, a Private Sector Devil Hunter contracting the Octopus Devil.
-Though the brothers are repelled, and Quanxi initially stalls, Santa Claus uses their Doll Devil powers for a large horde attack, before transporting everyone to Hell where the Darkness Devil attacks.
+Denji is outfitted with a security detail, including Hirofumi Yoshida, a Private Sector Devil Hunter contracting the Octopus Devil.
+Though the brothers are repelled, and Quanxi initially stalls, Santa Claus uses their Doll Devil powers for a large horde attack before transporting everyone to Hell, where the Darkness Devil attacks.
 Makima defeats the Darkness Devil before killing Quanxi and Santa Claus and rescuing the Division.
 After Denji recovers, Makima reveals the Gun Devil is actually a geopolitical asset, with many factions controlling pieces of it.
 Makima almost defeats the Gun Devil, though Aki is killed in the process, and his body is taken as the Gun Fiend.
-Denji is attacked by the Gun Fiend, and, helped by civilians, kills it.
-While seemingly consoling him, Makima betrays Denji after he wishes to become her dog by suddenly killing Power, and reveals herself as the Control Devil, who herself is responsible for Denji's losses, having plotted to void his contract with Pochita by crushing his dreams of a normal life.
+Denji is attacked by the Gun Fiend, but kills it with the help of civilians.
+While seemingly consoling him, Makima betrays Denji after he wishes to become her dog by suddenly killing Power and reveals herself as the Control Devil, who herself is responsible for Denji's losses, having plotted to void his contract with Pochita by crushing his dreams of a normal life.

 Controlling Denji's body, Pochita assumes his true form and runs.
 Makima explains her apparent goals: to use the Chainsaw Devil's power to eliminate concepts from reality to create a world without suffering, where everyone is equal; to this end, she was empowered by the government with immortality.
 Power revives as the Blood Devil from a remnant of her blood from Denji, restores Denji's will to live, having him promise to find her and make her Power once more when she is reborn in Hell.
-Denji battles Makima, uses a chainsaw made from Power's blood to kill her, and cannibalizes her body to bypass her immortality.
+Denji battles Makima, uses a chainsaw made from Power's blood to kill her, and eats her flesh in an "act of love" to bypass her immortality.
 Later, Kishibe reveals the Control Devil resurfaced in the form of a little girl, now named Nayuta.
 He asks Denji to look after her, and Pochita supports this mission in Denji's dreams.
 Later, Denji enrolls in high school and continues fighting devils under the public eye.